hangyabalazs/opeth/README.rst

     opeth

-(Python 3.8 support is partially broken as of February 2020.)
+(Python 3.8 support is partially broken until the release of pyqtgraph 0.11.)

 Dependencies
 ^^^^^^^^^^^^